-Yield signs are most often found at slip lanes & roundabouts.
+Yield signs are rarely found at conventional intersections, but these do exist.
 Pass your road test first time - watch the video!!

 Yield Signs At Conventional Intersections are Rare